HNLMS Dolfijn (1990): COVID-19 pandemic

 On 30 March 2020, the Ministry of Defence reported that eight crew members of Dolfijn had tested positive.
 Out of 58 crew members, 15 sailors with mild symptoms were tested.
 The submarine changed course near Scotland to return to the Netherlands two weeks early, arriving in Den Helder on 3 April.

 Dolfijn made a routine port visit to the United States at Naval Station Mayport, Florida in May 2022.

+In September 2024 it was reported that Dolfijn had completed a month-long surveillance mission in the northern waters, which included the Norwegian Sea and the northern part of the North Sea.
+During this mission Dolfijn kept an eye on naval ships and submarines that do not belong to NATO countries.